 It's been nearly seven years since Branch was named MVP of the Super Bowl after catching 11 passes in a 24-21 win over the Philadelphia Eagles.

 "It was a long time ago," he said, "but that stuff is in the past.
 It's behind us.
-I think we all need to be grateful,
+I think we all need to be grateful, be thankful just to play the game that we play.
+I'm thankful.
+I seize every moment that I get.
+I'm just glad to be back."

 The Patriots drafted him in 2002 and he led them with 78 catches, 998 yards receiving and five touchdown catches in 2005.
 But he was involved in a contract dispute and traded to the Seahawks in 2006.
 He remained there until being traded back to New England in 2010.
 He had 35 catches for the Patriots that year and 51 last year.